Epstein scandal: Former Prince Andrew released after 12 hours. King Charles: "Justice must take its course."

 British police officers also searched the sumptuous cottage adjacent to the royal Windsor Castle.
 The arrest warrant allows investigators to search all properties and former properties linked to the suspect.

-"Let justice take its course," was King Charles III's laconic comment.
+"Let justice take its course," was the laconic comment from King Charles III, a statement William and Kate gave their full support to .
 "One of the pillars of our system is that no one is above the law," British Prime Minister Keir Starmer told the BBC.
 These words can only increase the pressure on the former Duke of York, who has fallen definitively from grace in the royal family following revelations contained in files published in the US.

 Birthday in prison

-Andrea is therefore destined to spend the next few hours—and today is his birthday—far from the comforts of his life and the luxuries to which he has always clung : albeit in a private security room, the BBC reports, equipped with a bathroom and a cot.
-The investigation concerning him adds to eight other lines of inquiry opened or reopened by British police into the potential repercussions of the Epstein scandal in the United Kingdom : lines that also involve suspicions of sex trafficking for the private flights of girls once exploited by the American fixer and "shared"—according to the Epstein files—with VIP friends living on the island, including Andrea.
+Andrea spent today—it's also his birthday—far from the comforts and luxuries he's always clung to : albeit in a private security room, the BBC reports, equipped with a bathroom and a cot.
+The investigation surrounding him joins eight other investigations opened or reopened by British police into the potential repercussions of the Epstein scandal in the United Kingdom .
+These investigations also involve suspicions of sex trafficking involving the private flights of girls once exploited by the American fixer and "shared"—according to the Epstein files—with celebrity friends living on the island, including Andrea.

 (Unioneonline/D)